 Webcams have become a great way to promote destinations throughout New Zealand and so are serving as an invaluable tool for travellers, tourism operators and RTO’s.

 The latest campaign by Tourism NZ has evolved the 100% Pure brand with a noticeable shift in focus to connect at an emotional level highlighting things travellers can experience in New Zealand

-Regardless of the cause of dissatisfaction there are a few things you can learn from these situations to help avoid them again in the future:
+There are times, despite best intentions, where any tourism business has to handle customer disputes.
+Regardless of the cause of dissatisfaction there are always things you can learn to help avoid them again.

 Starting at a new blank Facebook Page doesn’t really get people interested to “Like” your page – so before you start promoting it to your customers and friends add a nice variety of content to get it off to a good start.

 Time and time again businesses get emailed with some sort of offer to list on a website to promote their themselves with promises of better search engine rankings and increased website traffic.

 A look at some of the key website statistics you should track and monitor to help with effective online marketing decisions.